 Only a short drive north, Deer Lake Mountain Trail offers a variety of terrain and spectacular views of No Good and Lofquist Lakes.

 Drive approximately 3.4 km north up highway 585 (at the petro) to the trailhead.
 Parking is available on either side of the road, and a trailhead sign on the left near the bush marks the start of your journey.
-This challenging hike can take four hours, so make sure you pack plenty of water and food, and dress for the conditions.
+These challenging trails can take four hours to hike, so make sure you pack plenty of water and food, and dress for the conditions.

 This trail is managed by the Nor’wester Trail Club in affiliation with the Voyageur Trail Association.

 WARNING: This trail has black diamond sections and is meant for people with intermediate to advanced fitness levels only.
 Not recommended for small children or people with health issues.

 Experience the shoreline of the Nipigon River from Nipigon to Red Rock and along Nipigon Bay on Lake Superior, the world’s largest freshwater lake.
 Suitable for ages 8 and up (depending on abilities) this is a 10 km, well maintained, rugged trail that can take 2.5 to 3.5 hours to complete.
 If you don’t have that much time, consider taking a 20 minute hike starting at the Red Rock trailhead to the viewing platform at Lloyd’s Lookout, and a few minutes past that, relax in the Parks Canada red chairs.
 Or, start at the Nipigon Marina trailhead and hike 2-3 kms of flat terrain along the edge of the Nipigon River.
 If you plan on doing the whole trail, starting at the Red Rock Trailhead is recommended.

 On your journey through this portion of the Lake Superior National Marine Conservation Area, look for blue herons, loons, bald eagles, peregrine falcons, white pelicans, beavers, and otters.